Lavlen/sneakers-quiz/README.md

 <p align="left"><img src="https://github.com/Lavlen/sneakers-quiz/blob/main/assets/images/questionsPage.PNG" style=width="300" height="350"></p>

-**Questions Header:** displays the question number of the question in progress, total questions available to be answered and a welcome user message to the user.
+**Questions Header:** displays the question number of the question in progress and the total questions available to be answered.
 This area enables users to monitor their progress.

-**Question area:** this is where the quiz questions are presented to the user which are sometimes accompanied by images of the shoes the questions are about.
+**Question area:** this is where the quiz questions are presented to the user which includes images of the shoes the questions are about.

-**Options box:** these are the multiple choice options from which the user chooses an answer for the question on display by clicking with the mouse pointer or touching the option on a smart phone, tablet or other touch screen devices.
-If the chosen option is correct it becomes green through an animated green background fade in transition and red if its incorrect.
+**Options box:** these are the multiple choice options from which the user chooses an answer for the question on display with the aid of a mouse pointer or by touching the option on a smart phone, tablet or other touch screen devices.
+If the chosen option is correct it becomes green through an animated green background fade in transition and red if it is incorrect.
 If the option chosen is incorrect the correct option becomes green to inform the user what the correct answer is.

-**Buttons:** a "Next" and "Reset quiz" button keeps the pace of progression of the quiz in the users control. the next button enables the user to move on to the next question at any point whilst the quiz is in progess. the reset quiz button restarts the quiz and allows those who are unsatisfied with their progress to restart at any time.
+**Buttons:** a "Next" and "Reset quiz" button keeps the pace of progression of the quiz in the users control.
+The next button enables the user to move on to the next question at any point whilst the quiz is in progess.
+The reset quiz button restarts the quiz and enables those who are unsatisfied with their progress to restart at any time.

 **Answers area:** these are radio buttons updated with red coloured crosses when the users choice is  incorrect, green tick when it is correct and left empty when a question is skipped without attempting to answer it.